-What could be better than cycling by canals and cobblestones?
+What could be better than cycling through Amsterdam, passing by canals and cobblestones?

 Take heart - cyclists are welcome here!

 Cycling through Amsterdam on busy streets can be an intimidating experience but there's nowhere on earth more bike-friendly than Amsterdam.
 Cyclists enjoy unparalleled freedom and respect from cars, streetcars, and pedestrians.
 Of course, you should always pay attention to safety no matter where you are, but in Amsterdam the anti-adventurist can be reassured of a bike-friendly environment.

 Hills?
 What hills?

 See how the road gently slopes upwards at the left of the photo?
 That's what counts as a hill in Amsterdam.
 If you are a beginner cyclist or aren't feeling all too confident, take heart in knowing the city is flat and easy to navigate.
 The most challenging "hills" you'll encounter are nothing more than the bridges over the canal.
 Yep, you can handle this!

 You can have the city entirely to yourself.

 How would you like to have all of central Amsterdam entirely to yourself?
 Grab your bike and hit the streets on a Sunday morning.
 This party-hard city is absolutely ALIVE on Saturday nights, making for a some memorable moments.
 But it's worth it to retire early, just for the joy of having the city entirely to yourself on Sunday morning.